 6:00 If your child is registered in the full day program, you are expected to pick up at either 4:15-4:30, 5:00-5:15, or 5:45-6:00.
 If you arrive at any other time, please wait until a staff member comes out for carpool.

-PLEASE DO NOT LEAVE YOUR CAR.
-Parents will not be allowed to pick up at the door of the classroom, this poses a safety hazard for the children in the classroom as well as the teachers.
+Please park in the parking lot, come through the lobby area and into the school.
+Parents will not be allowed to pick up at the outside door of the classroom, this poses a safety hazard for the children in the classroom as well as the teachers.

 PREVENTING THE SPREAD/SOCIAL DISTANCING: